Collision Insurance Explained: What It Covers, Costs & When You Need It

 Cons

-• Requires two separate deductibles
+• Requires two separate deductibles per incident type

 When Collision and Comprehensive Work Together

 Premium savings often make bundling worthwhile.
-Insurers typically offer discounts when you purchase both collision and comprehensive coverage together, making the combined cost lower than buying separately.
-This bundling discount can save 5-15% on your total premium.
+Insurers typically offer discounts when you purchase both collision and comprehensive together, making the combined cost lower than buying separately.
+This bundling discount can save 5–15% on your total premium.

 Choosing Between Collision Only or Full Coverage

 For newer vehicles worth more than a few thousand dollars, full coverage including both collision and comprehensive makes the most financial sense.
-The relatively small additional cost of comprehensive coverage provides significant protection against theft, weather damage, and other common risks.
+The relatively small additional cost of comprehensive coverage provides meaningful protection against theft, weather damage, and other common risks.

 When to Drop Collision Coverage